OneFriendlyCoder/noob-sgame/README.md

 ---

-## Background (keep it in context)
+## Background

 This codebase implements a minimal shooting experience inspired by arena shooters.
 It focuses on core systems implemented by hand rather than relying on third‑party physics engines: ray-like shooting, bounding-box collision tests, a grid spatial partitioning to reduce checks, and two camera modes (first- and third-person).
-The aim is educational: to show how these systems fit together in Rust + macroquad and to be a starting point for further experimentation.

 ---